Ankle Fracture Repair

 A surgical procedure performed to repair fractures of one or both ankle bones.
 An incision is made to expose the broken bone.
 An additional incision is made if both bones need to be repaired.
 The bone fragments are then brought into alignment and fit with a metal plate and screws to keep them stable while they heal together.
 Some fractures can be repaired with screws alone.

-Repair of Fracture With Plate, Screws, and Tightrope Button
+Repair of Fracture of Fibula With Wide Syndesmosis, with Plate, Screws, and Tightrope Button

 What is the difference between an ankle sprain and an ankle fracture?